-As described in an ASD previously generated for the Pirkey Plant's East Bottom Ash Pond, vertical aquifer profiling was used to collect groundwater samples from upgradient locations B-2 and B-3 during the soil boring and sample collection process (EBAP; Geosyntec, 2019c).
+As described in an ASD previously generated for the Pirkey Plant's East Bottom Ash Pond (EBAP), vertical aquifer profiling (VAP) was used to collect groundwater samples from upgradient locations B-2 and B-3 during the soil boring and sample collection process (Geosyntec, 2019b).
 A groundwater sample was also collected from AD-30, an existing well within the WBAP groundwater monitoring network.
 Solid phases within these groundwater samples were separated and submitted for analysis of chemical composition and mineralogy.
-For the VAP samples, separation was completed using a centrifuge.
+For the VAP samples, separation was completed using a centrifuge due to the high abundance of solids.
 For the groundwater sample at AD-30, the sample was filtered using a 1.5-micron filter.
-Based on total metals analysis, cobalt was identified both in the centrifuged solid material collected from upgradient VAP location B-3 [VAP-B3-(40-45)] and in the material retained on the filter after processing groundwater from permanent monitoring wells B-2 and B-3 (Table 2).
+Based on total metals analysis, cobalt was identified both in the centrifuged solid material collected from upgradient VAP location B-3 [VAP-B3-(40-45)] and in the material retained on the filter after processing groundwater from permanent monitoring wells AD-30, B-2, and B-3 (Table 2).
 The concentrations of cobalt in the solid material retained after filtration were comparable to the bulk soil samples collected from the same locations.